uhuruos/CloverOS/FAQ.md

 - /usr/portage/ needs to be filtered to not include the .ebuilds of proprietary software, also requiring a separate Portage mirror

 - It needs a cloveros.ga mirror that doesn't host the non-free software packages

-## is there anyone here using this as a daily? seriously and unironically considering to install this on my laptop
-Yes

-## Is Gentoo a meme?
-Gentoo is a meta-distro.
-You can make any distro you want out of it.
-You can have a package.use/package.keywords that makes a binary-compatible Debian or Fedora or Arch or whatever.
-If there's something you don't like about Gentoo, you can just edit /etc/portage/package.use.
-Using Gentoo is like distro-hopping around the same distro.
-Also, by building everything yourself, that's one less botnet.

 ## Does CloverOS have binaries?
 It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building